Back to Insights

 First-Party vs. Third-Party AI

-Third-party: AI built into products you purchase.
+First-party AI is what you build or have built for you.
+You control the model, data, and deployment.
+Third-party AI is built into products you purchase.
 You use it but don't control how it works internally.

-Both need to be in your inventory.
-Third-party AI is often the larger category and frequently overlooked.
+Both categories need to appear in your inventory.
+Third-party AI is often the larger category and is frequently the one that gets overlooked entirely.

 Step-by-Step Implementation Guide